Non-reductive automorphism groups, the Loewy filtration and K-stability: Preliminaries on K-polystability

+\begin{corollary} The following are equivalent: \begin{itemize} \item[(i)] For any filtration of the co-ordinate ring, the Donaldson-Futaki invariant is non-negative; \item[(ii)] For any polynomial filtration of the co-ordinate ring, the Donaldson-Futaki invariant is non-negative; \item[(iii)] For any finitely generated filtration of the co-ordinate ring, the Donaldson-Futaki invariant is non-negative. \end{itemize} \end{corollary}

-\begin{corollary} The Definition of $K$-semistability \ref{Ksemistable} is equivalent to the usual definition.
-In particular, we can use Definition \ref{donaldsonfutaki} for the Donaldson-Futaki invariant of a polynomial filtration which is not non-finitely generated. \end{corollary} \begin{proof} Our definition is stronger than the usual one, because in the usual definition one needs to check just test configurations, which correspond to finitely generated filtrations.
-On the other hand, if a polynomial filtration has negative Donaldson-Futaki invariant, then Theorem \ref{ApproximationTheorem} guarantees that there exists a finitely generated filtration with negative Donaldson-Futaki invariant, so the variety is not K-semistable in the sense of the usual definition. \end{proof}
+This Corollary means that the definition of $K$-semistability \ref{Ksemistable} is equivalent to the usual definition.
+In particular, we can use Definition \ref{donaldsonfutaki} for the Donaldson-Futaki invariant of a polynomial filtration which is not finitely generated.